limchiahau/timer/readme.md

 *With the above command the timer will ring at 5 minutes and another time 10 minutes later.*

+## Requirements

+To use this script please install the playsound module.

+    pip install playsound

 ## Plans for improvements

 ### I plan to display a countdown in the terminal window.